A generic test automation framework

 Robot Framework is a generic open source test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 It has easy-to-use tabular test data syntax and it utilizes the keyword-driven testing approach.
 Its testing capabilities can be extended by test libraries implemented either with Python or Java, and users can create new higher-level keywords from existing ones using the same syntax that is used for creating test cases.

 Robot Framework is operating system and application independent.
-The core framework is implemented using Python, supports both Python 2 and Python 3, and runs also on Jython (JVM), IronPython (.NET) and PyPy.
+The core framework is implemented using Python and runs also on Jython (JVM) and IronPython (.NET).
 The framework has a rich ecosystem around it consisting of various generic test libraries and tools that are developed as separate projects.
 For more information about Robot Framework and the ecosystem, see http://robotframework.org.

 Robot Framework project is hosted on GitHub where you can find source code, an issue tracker, and some further documentation.
-See CONTRIBUTING.rst if you are interested to contribute.
-Downloads are hosted on PyPI, except for the standalone JAR distribution that is on Maven central.
+Downloads are hosted at PyPI, except for the standalone JAR distribution that is in Maven central.

 pip install robotframework